bubuss2/CSInterviewResources/README.md

 https://www.coursera.org/learn/computer-networking

-Course from Google about networking, not so deep but a good overall, or for a begineer
+Course from Google about networking, not so deep but good in overall for a begineer

 #### Books
 _Andrew S. Tanenbaum - Modern Operating Systems_